adeoy/back-challenge/README.md

 ## TODOs

+-   Change the Database from SQLite to a more robust one (MariaDB, PostgreSQL, SQL Server, etc)
 -   Use OpenAPI to build the docs easily.
--   Deploy the project to an online cloud service (DigitalOcean, Heroku, AWS...)
+-   Deploy the project online (DigitalOcean, Heroku, AWS...)
 -   Add authentication and authorization for every exposed endpoint